ManuXavier43/SongSlicer/README.md

 Spleeter is used to isolate the source track into vocals, instrumentals, etc.

 **Flask**
 Song-Slicer is built using Flask for its GUI.
 It handles POST and GET requests.
-Tracks are served using different routes and there's mainly a home, edit and results page.
+Tracks are served using different routes and there's a home, edit and results page.

+**Plotly**
+Plotly is used to display waveforms of each respective split.

+**PyTest**
+PyTest is used for 14 unit tests that test Song-Slicer routes and splitting functionalities.

+# Secondary Docker Dependencies

+**Werkzeug**
+Security dependency for Flask

+**Numpy**
+To generate waveform signal

+**Scipy**
+TO change amplitude level of detail using the resample method

+**Tensorflow/Tensorflow-CPU**
+Dependency of Spleeter for creating song splits using GPU/CPU respectively